 general description of a monitoring plan establishes the overall framework for data and safety monitoring.
 It must

-describe the entity that will be responsible for monitoring and how adverse events will be reported to the IRB, the
+describe the entity that will be responsible for monitoring how adverse events will be reported to the IRB and the

-NIH and, when appropriate, follow OBA guidelines, and FDA regulations for INDs and IDEs.
+NIH and, when appropriate, how the NIH Guidelines and FDA regulations for INDs and IDEs will be satisfied.